The History of Amateur Radio

 In 1936, ARRL issued the WAS award standing for "Worked All States".
 Along with the Basic award, ARRL also issued specific WAS certificates for a variety of bands and modes, including RTTY, SSTV, QRP and even EME.

 Contrarily to most other awards, like the DXCC issued later, WAC, WAZ and WAS awards are only accessible to licensed radio amateurs, not to SWLs, as they require a two-way contact; they are what we call "operating awards".
 Later ARRL also released a 5BWAS.

 Belgian hams won the first WAZ and WAS awards

 Although there were only 158 licensed amateur radios in Belgium in 1934, they where quickly famous for their activities on bands and their know-how in award chasing.
-Who was for example the first amateur to won the WAZ and WAS awards ?
+For example, who was the first amateur to won the WAZ and WAS awards ?
 This is Jacques Mahieu, ON4AU (ex EB4AU), in 1930, who was the first ham in the world to won the WAZ in phone, then working in AM.

 Even years later, belgian amateurs have continued to surprise the ham community.
 The first 5-band WAZ (200 zones) was granted to John Devoldere, ON4UN, former president of the UBA, who won the first 5BWAZ award in 1979.
-More recently Egbert Hertsen, ON4CAS, had gathered over 1000 awards, and is today the DXCC Field Checker and official checkpoint for WAZ, WAS, UIA, DCI and WABA/WASA awards for several european countries.
+In 2013, Gust Kegelaers, ON6KE, was the first ON ham to won the Digital WAZ (and the 9th in the world).
+Egbert Hertsen, ON4CAS, had gathered over 1000 awards, and is today the DXCC Field Checker and official checkpoint for WAZ, WAS, UIA, DCI and WABA/WASA awards for several european countries.

 Silent birth of FM